Candle Waxes FAQ

 A: The wax that you choose will depend on the type of candle you are making.
 Container waxes will tend to be softer because they can adhere to the container they are poured into.
 Because pillar, votive, and tart waxes need to release from the mold, they will have a much harder feel.
 If you were to try to use a container blend wax in a mold, you would most likely not be able to remove it.

-Q: How do I cut my wax into more managable pieces?
+Q: How do I cut my wax into more manageable pieces?

 A: Cutting the container waxes is usually fairly easy.
-A putty knife or a brownie cutter work very well for being able to cut straight down through the slabs.
+A putty knife or a kitchen knife work very well for being able to cut straight down through the slabs.
 The pillar and votive waxes are more difficult to cut through since they are harder; using a hammer and chisel is a common way to cut off chunks.
 You can also score the wax with a utility knife, and then break the scored area against a hard surface.
 (When doing this, be careful not to cut yourself, and make sure the hard surface that you use will not be damaged.)
+Check out this video to learn more.

 Q: My soy wax candles have a frosted look on the top.
 How can I avoid this?